-The Congress Classic Shootout will be held Sunday, October 29th beginning at 7:30 am.
+The Congress Shoot will be held Sunday, October 28th beginning at 7:30 am.
 Exhibitors will compete in this timed event in which they guide their horses through a designated pattern while shooting two .45 caliber single-action revolvers (loaded with specially prepared blank ammunition) and attempt to shoot as many balloons as possible, all while wearing old west-style period attire.

-On Sunday, October 29th, the Shootout will begin at 7:00 am with a mandatory safety meeting in the Celeste Center.
-At 7:30 am the event will begin with the first shot in the Celeste Center for the first course.
-Exhibitors will then move on to the second course, beginning at 8:00 am in the Buckeye Arena.
+On Sunday, October 28th, the shoot will begin at 7:30am in the Celeste Center with a mandatory safety meeting.
+Stages 1&3 will be in Celeste Centers.
+Stages 2 & 4 will be in the Buckeye Pavilion with Stage 2 starting at approximately 8:30am.
 There will be a cash payback, 24 class buckles as well as two 3D jackpots with 100% payback.

 AQHA - $150 CMSA Wrangler - $50

 *Please note that all horses must have a stall.
 Stalls are $50 per night purchased from OQHA.
 CMSA dress code will be required.
 Online registration required and due by October 1st.
 Register at www.cmsaevents.com.
 No entries will be taken the day of the event.
 Electronic payment of entries is required.
 Pay entries at: www.midohiomarauders.com click the green button on the home page.

 For more information, go to www.midohiomarauders.com/congress.html or call (740) 206-7214.

 Equestrians with Disabilities Class Rules